Assxios/Snowcrash/level12/Ressources/Read.md

 n(t(param("x"), param("y")));
 ```

-Alright seems like there is will be a server on port 4646, also the program will accept two parameters: `x` and `y`.
+Alright seems like there will be a server on port 4646, also the program will accept two parameters: `x` and `y`.
 If we read a bit more we notice that a bash command is executed and that our first parameter `x` is executed in that bash command, however the `x` parameter is modified to uppercase and then stripped of its whitespace.
 So it won't be that easy to exploit it:
 ```
 level12@SnowCrash:~$ curl localhost:4646/?x='`getflag > /tmp/flag`'
 .level12@SnowCrash:~$cat /tmp/flag'